 You probably don’t need to, or don’t want to train to complete fatigue like many of these programs advocate anyway, for now.

 People often try to outrun bad nutrition habits, by simply ‘doing more,‘ however, ‘more‘ doesn’t equal better.
 More usually leads to burn-out.

 Better is better.

-More is often worse, because it requires more time, that most people in the 21st Century, simply don’t have — time is also coincidentally the biggest excuse for not resistance training…
+More is often worse, because it requires more time, and time is a precious luxury we're all bound by — time is coincidentally the biggest excuse for not resistance training…

 Smarter means fitting in training when you can, adjusting how you train to how you feel, being realistic with your fitness routine and optimizing your sessions with the methods below.

 Training smarter means working selectively on the things you need to improve, while staying healthy (injury-free) enough to continue to do the things you love.

 Stop doing things for the sake of doing them, and start asking yourself ‘why am I doing this?’